anantdhok/Cab-Booking-System-API/README.md

 ### Installation

+After installing all dependencies follow these steps to setup the project,

 1. Start your SQL server on the device.
 2. In project configure `Config.js` according to the SQL server.